unyon/splurty/README.md

-Setting Up Your WebDev Environment with Boxen
+Setting Up A WebDev Environment with Vagrant
 ==================

 First a little about passwords: Read all of this